One of the best ways to get a fresh start in your financial life is to pay off credit card debt.

 Pay off debts with the highest interest rates first, such as payday loans, retail charge accounts, and credit cards.
-The higher a debt’s interest rate, the more it costs you per dollar of debt.
+The higher the interest rate, the more it costs you per dollar of debt.

 However, don’t deplete your savings.
-Be sure to keep a minimum of 3 to 6 months’ worth of living expenses in an FDIC-insured emergency savings to stay safe.
+Be sure to keep a minimum of three to six months’ worth of living expenses in an FDIC-insured emergency savings account to stay safe.
 If you don’t have enough saved, stay focused on building up your emergency fund first.

 A common way to optimize debt is to use a balance transfer credit card.
-These special cards charge low or no interest during a set period of time, if you pay down another account–like a credit card or installment loan–and move all or a portion of the balance to the new card.
+These special cards charge low or no interest during a set period if you pay down another account, such as a credit card or installment loan, and move all or a portion of the balance to the transfer card.

-By transferring high interest debt to a low or no interest card, you save money that can be used to pay down the balance transfer card or a high interest debt faster.
+By transferring your high-interest debt to a low or no interest card, you save money that can be used to pay down the balance transfer card debt faster.